 Something can be functionally well tested but the business doesn't benefit from it at all.
 That is sometimes difficult to understand.

-I hope you will continue to develop Testersuite.
-I like the low threshold and the ease of use of Testersuite .
-Please keep it up.
+I hope you guys continue to develop Testersuite.
+I like the approachability and ease of application of Testersuite .
+Please keep this up.

-Do you have a reaction to the above blog or would you like to be interviewed for this section?
-Then send an email to info@testersuite.nl.
-To stay informed about Testersuite you can here for the latest Testersuite news.
+Have a comment on the above blog or would you like to be interviewed for this column yourself?
+Send an email to info@testersuite.nl.
+To stay informed about Testersuite you can here click here for the latest Testersuite news.